isyxZA/Battleboard/README.md

 # Battleboard

-A 2D, turn-based military strategy game developed in Gamemaker Studio 2.
+A 2D, top-down, turn-based military strategy game developed in Gamemaker Studio 1.4 and GMS 2.